PaddlePaddle/VisualDL/docs/README.md

 ### Graph

 **Graph** enables developers to visualize model structures by only one click.
 Moreover, **Graph** allows developers to explore model attributes, node information, node input and output. aiding them analyze model structures quickly and understand the direction of data flow easily.
-Currently we provide two versions to visualize dynamic and static model graph individually.
+Additionally, Graph supports the visualization of dynamic and static model graph respectively.

 - dynamic graph